muazhussain/muazhussain/README.md

 # 💫 About Me:
-As an aspiring software engineer, I have substantial experience in backend and cross-platform mobile development,<br>complemented by a background in competitive programming.
-I am driven by a passion for creating innovative and<br>efficient solutions.
+👋 Hey there!
+I'm an aspiring software engineer with a knack for backend and cross-platform mobile development.
+My journey started in competitive programming, and I love tackling challenges head-on. 💻✨

 ## 🌐 Socials: